 Extra Tips for Visiting Shellharbour

 – The sun is harsh in the land downunder so be sure to practice sun safety, as a nasty sunburn could ruin your holiday, you can buy sunscreen and hats around the Shellharbour region at any service station or general store.

 – If you are staying in Brisbane or Melbourne, you can now fly regionally to Illawarra Regional Airport.
 And Shellharbour has a free public transport system, namely by bus, so you can transfer from the airport to your hotel quite easily.
 Look up the timetables here to navigate the region with ease.
 And if you get stuck, Uber does operate within this region, it might cost a little more than normal however, because the driver’s have to come from Wollongong.

 – Make your trip to Shellharbour even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Shellharbour or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 PIN FOR LATER!

-If you have any other prepositions for this One Day in Shellharbour Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Shellharbour Itinerary feel free to share it in the comments below!